-Our business strategy includes expanding our products and capabilities, and we may seek acquisitions or in-licensing of businesses or products to do so.
-Acquisitions of new businesses or products and in-licensing of new products involve numerous risks, including:
+Our business strategy includes expanding our products and capabilities.
+In the first quarter of 2011, we acquired Taligen Therapeutics, Inc. and certain assets of Orphatec Pharmaceuticals GmbH and we may seek additional acquisitions or in-licensing of businesses or products to expand our products and capabilities.
+Acquisitions of new businesses or products, including the Taligen and Orphatec acquisitions, and in-licensing of new products involve numerous risks, including:

-- substantial cash expenditures; - potentially dilutive issuance of equity securities; - incurrence of debt and contingent liabilities, some of which may be difficult or impossible to identify at the time of acquisition; - difficulties in assimilating the operations of the acquired companies; - diverting our management's attention away from other business concerns; - risks of entering markets in which we have limited or no direct experience; - the potential loss of our key employees or key employees of the acquired companies; and - failure of any acquired businesses or products or in-licensed products to achieve the scientific, medical, commercial or other results anticipated.
+- · substantial cash expenditures; - potentially dilutive issuance of equity securities; - incurrence of debt and contingent liabilities, some of which may be difficult or impossible to identify at the time of acquisition; - difficulties in assimilating the operations of the acquired companies; - · diverting our management's attention away from other business concerns; - · risks of entering markets in which we have limited or no direct experience; - the potential loss of our key employees or key employees of the acquired companies; and - · failure of any acquired businesses or products or in-licensed products to achieve the scientific, medical, commercial or other results anticipated.

+We have limited experience in the acquisition and integration of other companies.
+We cannot assure you that the Taligen and Orphatec acquisitions, or any other acquisition or in-licensing of new products, will result in short-term or long-term benefits to us.
+We may incorrectly judge the value or worth of an acquired company or business, such as Taligen or Orphatec, or an acquired or in-licensed product.
+In addition, the future success of such transactions would depend in part on our ability to manage the rapid growth associated with any such acquisitions or in-licensing.
+We cannot assure you that we will be able to make the combination of our business with that of Taligen or Orphatec, or any other acquired businesses or companies work or be successful.

 We compete with pharmaceutical companies that have significantly greater resources than we for many of the same acquisition and in-licensing opportunities.
 Such pharmaceutical companies may be less leveraged and have better access to capital resources that may preclude us from completing any acquisition or in-licensing.
-Even if we are able to complete an acquisition or in-licensing, we cannot assure you that any acquisition or in-licensing of new products will result in short-term or long-term benefits to us.
-We may incorrectly judge the value or worth of an acquired company or business or an acquired or in-licensed product.
-In addition, our future success would depend in part on our ability to manage the rapid growth associated with any such acquisitions or in-licensing.
-We cannot assure you that we will be able to make the combination of our business with that of acquired businesses or companies work or be successful.
-We may not be able to acquire the rights to additional product candidates and approved products on terms that we find acceptable, or at all.
+For this and other reasons, we may not be able to acquire the rights to additional product candidates and approved products on terms that we find acceptable, or at all.
 Furthermore, the development or expansion of our business, any acquired business or any acquired or in-licensed products may require a substantial capital investment by us.
 We may not have these necessary funds or they might not be available to us on acceptable terms or at all.
 We may also seek to raise funds by selling shares of our capital stock, which could dilute current stockholders' ownership interest in our company, or securities convertible into our capital stock, which could dilute current stockholders' ownership interest in our company upon conversion.